 - Prepare the entire Full Recital program of music from memory.
-The music should be of contrasting styles and periods; for singers, in at least four languages. - Set up a hearing date and time and communicate it in writing to the committee members and accompanist. - The committee should consist of the faculty in the major applied area (piano or voice). - Prepare a printed program for the committee members. - Complete the "Full Recital Permission Hearing Form" and submit it to your applied teacher. - The committee will notify the student of Full Permission, Permission with Conditions, or Denial.
+The music should be of contrasting styles and periods; for singers, in at least four languages. - Set up a hearing date and time and communicate it in writing to the committee members and accompanist. - The committee should consist of the faculty in the major applied area (piano or voice). - Prepare a printed program for the committee members. - Complete the "Full Recital Permission Hearing Form" at Etrieve. - The committee will notify the student of Full Permission, Permission with Conditions, or Denial.